COMBINED MS NUTRITION/DIETETIC INTERNSHIP

 - Satisfactory final preceptor evaluations in all rotations

-Upon successful completion of the MS/DI track, each student will receive a verification of completion certificate and be eligible to take the Registration Examination for Dietitians in order to receive the Commission on Dietetic Registration’s Registered Dietitian Nutritionist credential.
-In addition, the Master of Science degree in Nutrition and Dietetics will be conferred upon successful completion of all program requirements.
+Upon successful completion of the MS/DI track, the Master of Science degree in Nutrition and Dietetics will be conferred.
+In addition, each student will receive a verification of completion certificate and be eligible to take the Registration Examination for Dietitians in order to receive the Commission on Dietetic Registration’s Registered Dietitian Nutritionist credential.

 Note: As of January 1, 2024, all individuals wishing to sit for the Registration Examination for Dietitians will be required to have earned at least a Master’s degree.